amanansari247/laravents.com/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravents.com, please send an e-mail to Florian Wartner at florian@laravents.com.
+If you discover a security vulnerability with in Laravents.com, please send an e-mail to Florian Wartner at florian@laravents.com.
 All security vulnerabilities will be promptly addressed.

 ## License

-Laravents.com is free software distributed under the terms of the MIT license.
+Laravents.com is free and a very useful software distributed under the terms of the MIT license.